-• Technical Assistance: we put in place actions to support the needs of the investees for reducing sustainability risks and in particular through improving the competences about ESG/Impact management.
-In 2023, 2 technical assitance projects have been conducted by external consultants to set up the impact strategies (using the "Theory of Change" methodology) of 2 investees (1 crowdfunding platform and 1 digital lending platform).

-• Shareholder Activism: we do our best to influence responsible corporate behaviour through initiating conversations with the management, submitting and voting proxy resolutions, engage dialogue with shareholders and taking active Board seats.
+- Technical Assistance: we put in place actions to support the needs of the investees for reducing sustainability risks and in particular through improving the competences about ESG/Impact management.
+In 2024, 3 technical assistance projects have been implemented by external consultants to set up the impact strategies (using the "Theory of Change" methodology) of 2 investees and conduct an external social rating (made by Microfinanza Rating). - Shareholder Activism: we do our best to influence responsible corporate behaviour through initiating conversations with the management, submitting and voting proxy resolutions, engage dialogue with shareholders and taking active Board seats.
 These actions are more current for equity investment deals but not limited to them.